 Photo courtesy: Charles de Mille-Isles.

-In United Kingdom, they are often recognized as "penny bun" for their light-brown, large, spongy cap, which appears like a bun from a distance.
+In the United Kingdom, they are often recognized as "penny bun" for their light-brown, large, spongy cap, which appears like a bun from a distance.
 Porcini is the popular Italian name for bolete.

 Bolete is recognized by its large, smooth, glossy cap with a white rim.
 The underside of their cap is covered with vertical tubes resembling pores rather than gills.
 Its club-shaped, broad-based stalk is white, woody, and firmly attached to the cap.